- What is the benefit to a journalist interested in RSF's Visiting Journalist Fellowship?

 Visiting journalists are expected to attend the Foundation’s weekly seminars given by the resident scholars and invited guests and will be expected to present their work at a seminar.
 The Foundation’s daily environment provides both an intellectual and casual atmosphere where topics large and small are discussed and interactions are encouraged and facilitated.
 Visiting journalists are also invited to trustee dinners and other RSF events.
 Occasions for interacting with scholars, staff, and trustees are frequent, and provide rich opportunities for exploring mutual topics of interest.

-RSF expects that journalists will be in residence full-time working on a project that will benefit from the interaction with social scientists and their various disciplinary perspectives.
-Journalists will be expected to also present their work as part of one of the Foundation’s weekly seminars.
+The RSF Visiting Journalist program was created to increase dialogue and foster collaboration between scholars and journalists whose work addresses social issues related to our core program areas.
+To foster this engagement and community building, RSF expects that journalists will be in residence full-time working on a project that will benefit from the interaction with social scientists and their various disciplinary perspectives.
+Journalists will be expected to attend all weekly seminars, present their work during one of these seminars, and be available for discussion at lunch.

 Our fellowship is open to journalists working in any media (e.g., print, broadcast, or online outlets, documentary films, etc.).
 Our primary concern is that journalists work on projects related to our core program areas, and that their final product will benefit from time in residence at RSF and the intellectual interactions with visiting scholars, staff, and trustees.